ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/restore_your_databases.md

 ```mysql -u root -p yourdatabase < yourdatabase.sql```

 ```eval_rst
+  .. title:: Restoring databases from a MySQL backup file
   .. meta::
      :title: Restoring databases from a MySQL backup file | UKFast Documentation
      :description: A guide to restoring a database from a MySQL backup file